colinpotter/netce.com/README.md

 mv polls/migrations/0002_load_historical_data.py polls/migrations/disabled
 python3 manage.py test
 ```
-*we have to disable the 0002_load_historical_data.py file that is used to populate the database.*
+*We have to disable the 0002_load_historical_data.py file that is used to populate the database.*
 *Otherwise, it is migrated at the beginning of the test procedures and breaks them*

 ## Features added: